 Time and attendance is at the heart of workforce management.
 It not only impacts time tracking, it marries schedules and hours, streamlines processes and integrates leave management and calculations.
 Without strong employee time and attendance software, your organization can suffer payroll errors, scheduling headaches and overall wasted time.

-When you have the right tools for managing employee time and attendance, you not only have a clearer view of employee working hours, but you can also leverage time and attendance data for better decision making.
+When you have the right tools for managing employee time and attendance, you can develop a clearer view of employee working hours and leverage data for better decision-making.
 Here are three ways time and attendance technology can help you forecast and manage the time your employees spend at work: